Personalized Weight Loss Management through Wearable Devices and Artificial Intelligence: Introduction

 The main problem addressed in the present study is whether it is possible to predict weight loss or gain solely based on data acquired from wearable devices (smartwatches and glucose sensors).
 Fig.~\ref{fig:graphabstr} provides a graphical representation of the application scenario and ML methods proposed in the present study.
 By analyzing extensive data collected from these devices, and using ML techniques through the proposal of a novel set of 284 features related to biomarkers, vital signs, PA, SA, and emotional state, this study aims to identify weight change patterns and predictors, enhancing weight loss management and improving the effectiveness of self-monitoring.

-The remainder of the article is organized as follows.
+The rest of this paper is organized as follows.
 State-of-the-art studies related to the use of wearable devices and AI in predicting health outcomes are presented in Sec. \ref{sec:relatedworks}.
 Sec. \ref{sec:datasets} describes the AIFoodDB database, considered in the experimental framework of the study.
 Sec. \ref{sec:methods} explains the proposed methods to predict weight loss whereas Sec. \ref{sec:experiments} describes the experimental results.
 Finally, conclusions and future studies are drawn up in Sec. \ref{sec:conclusion}.